France Tel, Deutsche Tel line up banks for EE market listing

-PARIS (Reuters) - France Telecom FTE.PA has chosen Morgan Stanley and Bank of America Merrill Lynch to advise it on a potential initial public offering of EE, Britain’s largest mobile operator, according to a person familiar with the matter.
+PARIS, April 4 (Reuters) - France Telecom has chosen Morgan Stanley and Bank of America Merrill Lynch to advise it on a potential initial public offering of EE, Britain’s largest mobile operator, according to a person familiar with the matter.

 Both telecom groups declined comment on the future of EE on Thursday.
 Last year they said they were conducting a “strategic review on the asset to consider different options, with an IPO as the preferred option”.